Should You Own an ETF or Two?

-And should I buy them?
-As you likely know, an ETF resembles a mutual fund in a number of ways, but definitely not all.
+ETF stands for Exchange Traded Funds, and as you likely know, an ETF resembles a mutual fund in a number of ways, but not all ways.
 This article at GOBankingRates provides a definition, and one of the better comparisons I’ve seen.
 It also includes a video.

 Here’s the definition provided by writer Michael McDonald,